dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ### File Size limitations

-For large code bases that run without [ProGuard](http://proguard.sourceforge.net/), the limitations of the Dalvik executable file format become an isssue.
+For large code bases that run without [ProGuard](http://proguard.sourceforge.net/), the limitations of the Dalvik executable file format become an issue.
 Specifically, the following limitations may occur:

 1. The 65K limit on fields.
 2. The 65K limit on methods.